mattsplats/CarND-LaneLines-P1/README.md

-# **Finding Lane Lines on the Road**
+#**Finding Lane Lines on the Road**

----

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report

----

 ### Description

-I constructed a pipeline to draw a single line for each lane, consisting of 7 steps:
+I constructed an image processing pipeline to draw a single line for each lane using the OpenCV computer vision and numpy Python libraries, and apply this pipeline to video files as image sequences.
+My pipeline consists of 7 steps:
 * **Conversion to grayscale:** I used OpenCV's image import, which outputs BGR instead of RGB colors.
 Thus, the parameter COLOR_BGR2GRAY was used.

 ![Grayscale](./writeup/grayscale.jpg)